-Last summer, the International Law Commission, a UN body dedicated to developing international legal standards, completed its first reading of the draft articles for a new convention on crimes against humanity, which members of the General Assembly’s Sixth Committee (on legal questions) reviewed in the fall.
-While the current treaty draft embraces strong language from the Rome Statute, including gender as a protected class from persecution, it also adopts its unusual footnote defining gender.
+In summer 2017, the International Law Commission, a UN body dedicated to developing international legal standards, completed its first reading of the draft articles for a new convention on crimes against humanity, which members of the General Assembly’s Sixth Committee (on legal questions) reviewed in fall 2017.
+While the current treaty draft embraces strong language from the Rome Staturete, including gender as a protected class from persecution, it also adopts its unusual footnote defining gender.

 MADRE has pulled together a coordinated advocacy strategy and movement-building initiative, in collaboration with the Human Rights and Gender Justice (HRGJ) Clinic of CUNY Law School, the Organization for Women’s Freedom in Iraq (OWFI), Outright Action International, the Women’s International League for Peace and Freedom (WILPF) and the NGO Working Group on Women, Peace and Security, and others.
 Together, we seek to seize this pivotal moment in history and broaden the discourse on gender and its understanding of discrimination, including where gender intersects with sexual orientation and gender identity.